nagvalhm/integral/README.md

 2)The email must contain a scientifically grounded refutation and a Toncoin wallet address (the address can be provided after the refutation is verified).
 3)I will try to respond to all emails within two business days, but this depends on the volume of correspondence.
 4)In case of successful verification, I will immediately transfer the tokens to the specified wallet, publish the essence of the refutation (with a link if necessary), and, at the recipient's discretion, their name.
-5)In case of a denied claim, you may file a public appeal in the comments of the YouTube video (link below).
+5)In case of a rejection, you may file a public appeal in the comments of the YouTube video (link below).

 If the discovery withstands this verification, it will serve as a strong indicator of its novelty and correctness.
 In addition to the article link, I provide a link to a YouTube video that presents the formulation of Theorem 2 and part of its proof — for those who may find the article's formulation too complex.